-On rare occasions when you work with Episerver, you'll encounter some strange requirement or a scenario where you'll need to add in some custom filtering or HTML manipulation on the output response of a page.
+On rare occasions when you work with Episerver, you'll encounter some strange requirement or a scenario where you'll need to add in some custom request filtering or HTML manipulation within a page lifecycle request.
 One way of doing this is by creating a custom action filter attribute and applying it to the controller you want to filter.
 I've had to do this recently on a project and I definitely bumped into a few hidden gotchas.
 In today's guide, I'll share some tips with you so you don't encounter the same issues.

 How To Create A Custom Filter

-In a normal MVC program, you have pages and child actions, however, in Episerver blocks a partial page can look like normal page requests, but under the hood, they are child actions.
+In a normal MVC program, you have pages and child actions, however, in Episerver you have blocks and partial pages.
+The requests may look like normal page requests, however, under the hood, they are child actions.
 This is why, when we get to the code we'll need to ensure that any child action request is ignored.
 This is done using this check,

 A Custom Filter Code

 To create a global filter, you will need to add a class similar to the one below in your project:

 IActionFilter. it's best to add your custom code that will manipulate the response stream within the